mdn/webextensions-examples/permissions/README.md

 ## What it does

-An example using the permissions API to grant an optional permission.
+An example using the permissions API to grant and revoke an optional permission.

 ## What it shows